Optional HTML: Everything You Need to Know

 Reasons to keep optional code around typically boil down to understandability, whereas reasons to leave out optional code converge on performance.
 The two don’t need to be at odds with each other when optional code is worked with in our editors and kept in our repositories but pruned for production.

 The following lists all optional tags (not elements here, let alone attributes) as per current living HTML.
-End tags of self-closing elements are put in parentheses.
+End tags of void elements are just there for the sake of completeness, put in parentheses.
 To understand conditions and requirements it can be useful to read respective spec parts.

 Attribute values don’t always need to be quoted (no matter single or double quotes).
 The HTML specification explains in great detail how attribute parsing works, so this section tries to outline when quotes can be omitted, and when not.

 <!-- Quoted --> <link rel="stylesheet" href="default.css"> <!-- Unquoted --> <link rel=stylesheet href=default.css>

 Per the spec, as long as after the equal sign or as part of the attribute value there are